Magnetic excitations in the spin-1/2 triangular-lattice antiferromagnet Cs$_2$CuBr$_4$

-The origin of the gap can be understood if the precise geometry of the DM interactions in Cs$_2$CuBr$_4$ is taken into account \cite{Starykh,CCB_Zvyagin}.
-The staggered component of the DM interactions reduces the translational symmetry of the spin Hamiltonian and yields a doubling of the unit cell in the $bc$ plane, resulting in an effective folding of the Brillouin zone.
-As a consequence, magnon with a momentum $\bf k$ mixes with another excitation at $\bf k + q_c^*$, where ${\bf q_c}^* = (0, 0, 2\pi/c)$ is a new reciprocal lattice vector.
-Such a mixing leads to coupling of the rf field to the high-energy magnon at the M point in the unfolded Brillouin zone (Fig.~\ref{fig:disp}).
-As follows from Eq.~(\ref{Ek}) the corresponding gap is
+In the framework of the formulated toy model, the origin of the gap may be understood if real geometry of DM interactions in Cs$_2$CuBr$_4$ is taken into account \cite{Starykh,CCB_Zvyagin}.
+The staggered component of the DM interaction reduces the translational symmetry of the spin Hamiltonian (\ref{H0}) producing a doubling of the unit cell in the $bc$ plane and, consequently, folding of the Brillouin zone.
+As a consequence, an excitation with a momentum $\bf k$ mixes with another magnon at $\bf k + q_c^*$, where ${\bf q_c}^*=(0,0,2\pi/c)$ is a new reciprocal lattice vector.
+The actual shift of the magnon energy (\ref{Ek}) produced by the DM interactions may be quite small because of smalness of $D/J$.
+However, the presence of a nonzero mixing matrix element leads to a finite ESR response for the high-energy magnon at the M point (${\bf q_c}^*$) in the unfolded Brillouin zone, see Fig.~\ref{fig:disp}.
+It is worthwhile to mention that ESR transitions at the Brillouin zone boundary were observed in a number of low-D quantum magnets (see, e.g., Ref. \cite{CuGeO3,Hald,DK,Wang}), while the corresponding selection rules were theoretically studied in Ref. \cite{Sakai}.
+Remarkably, as revealed experimentally \cite{DK,Wang}, such nominally forbidden ESR transitions (which become allowed in the presence of the DM interaction) can be very intensive, exhibiting, on the other hand, a very pronounced polarization dependence.